5 strategies to address tech change resistance

 Organisations globally are exploring how to use emerging technologies to simplify processes, enhance experiences and boost predictive capabilities.
 The adoption of AI technology is happening gradually across businesses, increased by strategies developed to operationalise and apply AI successfully.
 Reports show that 60% of larger companies are likely to have a holistic AI approach in place already.

 These advancements can bring about transformative changes in how businesses operate and deliver value to their customers.
 However, it is crucial to remember that such changes are often met with opposition from the workforce, which is a natural response rooted in human nature.
-Organisations can minimise resistance among impacted workers by planning effectively for introducing new tech and proactively addressing opposition before it becomes a concern.
+Organisations can minimise resistance by planning effectively for introducing new tech and proactively addressing opposition before it becomes a concern.

 Emily Brown, Change Manager